US STOCKS-Wall St rises on Greek deal hopes even as energy drops

 "We are going to bounce around here until there is some clarity and some stability in the price of oil and economically in the European Union," said Tim Ghriskey, chief investment officer of Solaris Group in Bedford Hills, New York.

-Apple Inc shares rose 1.6 percent and helped boost the Nasdaq and the S&P 500 after it priced Swiss franc bonds.
+Starwood Hotels & Resorts Worldwide climbed 6.5 percent to $75.86 after it posted quarterly results and announced plans to spin off its vacation timeshare business.

-Pfizer Inc helped boost the S&P healthcare sector after saying it would buy back $5 billion of its stock.
+Even with high-profile earnings misses from multinationals, largely as a result of dollar strength, Thomson Reuters data through Tuesday morning showed 72.7 percent of S&P 500 companies have topped earnings expectations among those reporting results so far.
+That is above the 69 percent beat rate in the past four quarters.

-Even with high-profile earnings misses from multinationals, largely as a result of dollar strength, Thomson Reuters data through Tuesday morning showed that 72.7 percent of S&P 500 companies beat earnings estimates, above the 69 percent beat rate in the past four quarters.
+On the economic front, U.S. wholesale inventories barely rose in December, the latest suggestion that fourth-quarter growth could be revised lower.

-The S&P 500 was posting 22 new 52-week highs and 2 lows; the Nasdaq Composite was recording 43 new highs and 33 lows.
+The S&P 500 was posting 22 new 52-week highs and 2 new lows; the Nasdaq Composite was recording 39 new highs and 30 new lows.
 (Additional reporting by Chuck Mikolajczak; Editing by Jeffrey Benkoe and Nick Zieminski)

 * Indexes up: Dow 0.36 pct, S&P 0.34 pct, Nasdaq 0.3 pct (Updates to late afternoon)